-When it comes to our artwork guidelines, remember the adage: Poor input artwork will give poor output quality.
+When it comes to our artwork guidelines, remember the adage: bad input equals bad output!

 This guidance should be used by all customers and where possible, have your graphic designer read this before providing new artwork.